 Before we get started, let’s ensure we are all clear on the following: categorization systems such as the Myers-Briggs Type Indicator (MBTI) inventory are simply descriptive systems to help us put ourselves in boxes.

-As a neuroscientist with a background in clinical psychology, my specialty is elucidating the specific genes and neural factors that underpin mental disorders.
+As a neuroscientist, my specialty is elucidating the specific genes and neural factors that underpin mental disorders.
 The MBTI system is certainly not the product of reproducible science, nor does it provide you with quantitive data concerning your own disposition.
 This does not mean, however, that it is invaluable; we require rigorous neuroscientific analysis in order to progress in the deciphering of concepts like limerence, but we also require strong psychological theory pertaining to the nuances of actual human behavior.

 Even if the MBTI personality test only serves to reflect what you feel about yourself and your own nature, that still renders it insightful and relevant in the discussion of limerence, depression, bipolar disorder, and any other mental state.
 Just as all of these compromised “states” are the product of your underlying neural makeup and genetics, the opinions and attitudes implicit in your MBTI result are also a form of biological blueprint.